 The tax payment of domestic branches of the Bank can be aggregated in the way that the deferred tax assets and deferred tax liabilities are presented at the net amount after offset; overseas branches are individual taxable entities, and the deferred tax assets and deferred tax liabilities of the same entity can be presented at the net amount after offset.
 When there are net deferred tax assets/liabilities in overseas branches, they are not offset against those in domestic branches.
-The subsidiaries of the Bank are individual taxable entities, and the deferred tax assets and deferred tax liabilities of the same entity can be presented at the net amount after offset.
+The subsidiaries of the Bank are individual taxable entities, and the deferred tax assets and deferred tax assets and deferred tax assets.